U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

-Does EIA have data on the movement of crude oil and ethanol by rail and truck?
+Does the EIA have data on the movement of crude oil and petroleum products by rail and truck?

 Other FAQs about Crude Oil